-Fortunately, there’s a lot a parent can do to help a child to learn to embrace a self-motivating mindset.
-By encouraging curiosity, persistence, and optimism parents can motivate kids to clean rooms, but also to find a new love for hobbies, school, sports, and work.
+Fortunately, there’s a lot a parent can do to help a child to learn to embrace a self-motivating mindset and become a self-starter.
+By encouraging curiosity, persistence, and optimism, parents can motivate kids to clean rooms, but also to find a new love for hobbies, school, sports, and work.

-Educational psychologist and parenting advisor Richelle Whittaker, Ph.D. understands the frustrations of fellow parents and encourages them to view self-motivation as a trait grounded in positive self-esteem.
+Educational psychologist and parenting adviser Richelle Whittaker, Ph.D., understands the frustrations of fellow parents and encourages them to view self-motivation as a trait grounded in positive self-esteem.
 “Self-motivated kids have a core belief that they can do hard things or things that might feel unpleasant, even when they fail at first,” she says.

 Here are three ways to encourage children to be self-motivated.

 Let Them Help, Even When It’s Not Convenient

 Letting children help with household tasks practically ensures they’ll take longer to complete.
 Kids are likely to miss some spots when vacuuming the floor, and if they stir the cookie dough, they’re bound to create a wide blast radius of wayward flour.
 But a desire to help shows initiative, which is a trait they’ll need to maintain to become self-motivated adults.